ponylang/ponylang-website/content/blog/last-week-in-pony-092417.md

 ## Pony Stable 0.1.0 Released

-[Pony-stable](https://github.com/ponylang/pony-stable), the Pony dependency mananger, hit its first release *0.1.0* and is now available for convenient installation on your package manager of choice.
+[Pony-stable](https://github.com/ponylang/pony-stable), the Pony dependency manager, hit its first release *0.1.0* and is now available for convenient installation on your package manager of choice.
 Find out more in the [release blog post](https://www.ponylang.io/blog/2017/09/pony-stable-0.1.0-released/).

 ## Items of note